 - Resume Backups: This option allows you to resume paused backups for the protected system.

 - Metered Network Policy: This option allows you to control backup activity for protected systems which are subject to metered connection policies.
-Selecting No action will enable the DTC agent to perform backups even when the connection is metered.
+Selecting No action will enable the Cloud Continuity agent to perform backups even when the connection is metered.
 Choosing Pause backups while metered will prevent the agent from performing backups when metering is underway.

 - Check for update: This option forces the Cloud Continuity agent to check for available updates to its software.
 Updates to the agent do not require a reboot unless the Cloud Continuity driver has received an update.
 Datto recommends only forcing an update during a scheduled maintenance window.

 The update feature is hidden unless you hold down the SHIFT key on your keyboard while right-clicking the Cloud Continuity agent icon.